2808118/ml_ai/_posts/2025-01-27-What-Are-Repeats-in-Cross-Validation-in-R.md

+---
+layout: post
+title: 2025.01.27 What Are Repeats in Cross-Validation in R?
+tags: R programming
+categories: R, Machine Learning
+---

-# Structure of the Article
+## Structure of the Article

 1. **Introduction**
 2. **What Are Repeats?**